Moving to the Banbury area..... What is it like?

 LITTLE BOURTON

-Little Bourton is located approximately three miles to the north of Banbury with easy access to the M40 motorway.
-Within the village there is a public house and a bus service to Banbury.
-In the nearby villages of Great Bourton and Cropredy there are further facilities including schooling, inns, village store and post office.
+Little Bourton is located approximately two miles to the north of Banbury with easy access to the M40 motorway.
+In the nearby villages of Great Bourton and Cropredy there are facilities including schooling, inns, village store and post office.

 MARSTON ST LAWRENCE